cunnie/docs/mac-mini-CF.md

 Some of the ESXi and vCenter configuration was drawn from internal CloudFoundry documents.

-# World's Smallest IAAS, Part 2
+# World's Smallest IaaS, Part 2

 In this blog post, we describe the procedure to deploy [Pivotal CF Operations Manager](http://docs.gopivotal.com/pivotalcf/customizing/) (a web-based tool for deploying CloudFoundry) and [BOSH](https://github.com/cloudfoundry/bosh) (a VM that creates other VMs) to a VMware vCenter.